dougalstanton/dougalstanton.net/pages/capoeira-training-diary.markdown

 ### 2013-04-04

+Practise ginga: with a firm base and a light expressive top half; and with an agile, light base and a solid top half.

 Quite an intricate sequence starting from a chapa as a response to a fairly open meia lua.
 The defender performs an esquiva in the same direction as the kick, followed by a chapa (a) with the following leg, keeping weight where